CALL NOW! 210-308-6448

 What protections does the Servicemembers Civil Relief Act (SCRA) provide in a military divorce?

 The SCRA provides legal safeguards to active-duty military members, including delaying court proceedings and protection against eviction without a court order.
-Consult a legal professional experienced in military divorces to understand how these protections apply to your situation.
+Don’t leave your house until you consult a legal professional experienced in military divorces to understand how these protections apply to your situation.

 How do state divorce laws impact property rights, specifically regarding the marital home in a military divorce?